Travelinglight/VHD/README.md

   1. list the file id, file name, attribute, timestamp, and file size for each file in the fIndex
 3. <b>cp: copy a file from vhd to outside</b>
   1. generate the filename of the outside file, and open it
-  2. read data area according to the FAT, write the destination file block by block
+  2. read data area according to the FAT, and write to the destination file block by block
 4. <b>rm: remove a file from VHD</b>
   1. clear the FAT chain (reset those half_word in FAT describing the clusters of the file to 0)
   2. put 0xE5 to the first byte of the filename in root directory